khanal-saroj/khanal-saroj/README.md

 ## Hi, I am Saroj 👋

-I am an Electrical and Electronics Engineer based in Darwin, Australia.
-I graduated from Charles Darwin University, Darwin in December 2025.
+I am an Electrical and Electronics Engineer based in Darwin, Australia.I graduated with a Master of Electrical and Electronics Engineering from Charles Darwin University, Darwin, in December 2025.

 Technical Skills:
 • Microsoft Office Package